davidsbatista/BREDS/README.md

 <PER>Burton</PER> 's engine passed <ORG>NASCAR</ORG> inspection following the qualifying session.
 <ORG>Associated Press</ORG> writer <ORG>Gene Johnson</ORG> contributed from <LOC>Seattle</LOC>, <LOC>Washington</LOC>.
 ...
-..
-.
 ```

-Next, we need to give example seeds to boostrap the extraction process.
-We need to specific the type of each named-entity
+We also need to define example seeds to boostrap the extraction process.
+We need to specify the type of each named-entity
 and examples  that should be present in the `sentences.txt`, the file below `seeds.txt` shows an example:

 ```